 Decisions regarding open and closing due to inclement weather conditions will rely heavily upon the Jefferson County School System due to the fact that both HELC staff and families live throughout the metro area and beyond.
 In the event that the weather becomes severe after children have been dropped off at the Center, parents will be notified (by phone, e-mail and/or text) using the School Cast notification system.
-Please make sure your contact number and e-mail address is kept current in the School Cast system, with the front office and classroom.
-Your child will be cared for in the event the weather has prohibited you from an immediate pickup.
+Please make sure your contact number and e-mail address is kept current in the School Cast system.
+Your child will be cared for in the event the weather has prohibited you from an immediate pick-up.